Numerical Optimisation

 Course materials

-It is worth noticing that lectures and TDs are designed to complement each other.
-TPs are designed independently.
+It is worth noticing that lectures and TDs are designed to greatly complement each other.
+While TPs are somewhat designed independently, they also follow closely the lectures.

 Materials for lectures and TDs can be found below: